 Condo plans are used with condominium developments, not planned developments.
 PUDs use a tract map which provides a two-dimensional description of individual ownership.

 .
 A condominium plan is filed by the Declarant

 .
 Even though condo plans are part of a condominium association's governing documents, they often are lost over the years.
 If that happens, there are two places to look.
 First, run a title search and see if the document was recorded.
-As a condition of issuing the final public report, the Department of Real Estate requires that developers record their condo plans.
+As a condition of issuing the final public report, the Bureau of Real Estate (BRE) requires that developers record their condo plans.
 Unfortunately, that does not always happen.

 If condo plan was not recorded, check with the BRE.
 Builders are required to submit a condominium plan as part of their filing.
 The filing becomes a part of the public record, which means associations can review and copy the records.

 : Associations needing legal assistance can contact us

 To stay current with issues affecting community associations, subscribe to the